electronicayciencia/EasyMCP2221/docs/source/index.rst

 .. figure:: img/MCP2221_pinout.svg

-Using this chip you can practice the basics of digital electronics, microcontrollers, and robotics with regular computer and Python.
+With this chip and this library you can practice the basics of digital electronics, microcontrollers, and robotics with a regular computer and regular Python.
+See :doc:`examples`.

 Disclaimer